axibase/atsd/integration/zookeeper/README.md

  * `Zookeeper cluster not serving requests` - alert opens when node status is `leaderelection`, which means that nodes cannot choose leader.
  * `Zookeeper dead cluster` - opens when no data was collected from cluster in 2 minutes.
  * `Zookeeper dead node` - opens when no data was collected from a single node in 2 minutes.
+ * `Zookeeper dead nodes list` - same as single dead node, but checks all nodes by timer.
  * `Zookeeper node high latency` - opens when node average latency is above 100 in 3 consecutive measurements.
  * `Zookeeper rate metrics` - always open.
 Used for transform `packetsreceived` and `packetssent` metrics from cumulative to difference (packets per minute) metrics.
 Uses derived commands.

 3. Verify rules.
-Stop one node and check that `Zookeeper dead node` rule opens (it may take up to 2 minutes).
+Stop one node and check that `Zookeeper dead node` and `Zookeeper dead nodes list` rule opens (it may take up to 2 minutes).
 Go to Alerts - Open Alerts to see all opened rules.

 ![](images/rule_dead_node_test.png)